pghalliday-dotfiles/arch-linux-vm/README.md

   ./base-install.sh
   ```

-- Run the `chroot-configure.sh` script
+- Run the `chroot-configure.sh` script.
+This will eventually prompt for the root password and then reboot the VM

   ```
   ./chroot-configure.sh